nprapps/lunchbox/README.md

 * *Factlist*: Creates a branded bulleted list of items as an image
 * *Waterbug*: Creates a watermarked and attributed image

+Assumptions
+-------------

 TKTK APP NAME is a customizable suite that is deployable as a desktop app.
-Set-up and customization instructions are included below.
+The following instructions are meant for developers setting up and customizing the app for their organization.
 For end-users of the tools, see [usage guidelines](#).

-Assumptions
--------------

-(how it's going to be used, presumed expertise)
+The following things are assumed to be true in this documentation.

+* You are running OSX.
+* You are using Python 2.7.
+(Probably the version that came OSX.)
+* You have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.

 What's in here?
 -------------